You must pay your rent on time.

-If for some reason you can't pay your rent on time, let us know as soon as possible that your payment is going to be late.
+If you can't pay your rent, let us know as soon as possible.

 Please remember that we could take legal action if you don't pay your rent.
-You may lose your home if you don't make arrangements to pay your rent in full.
+You may lose your home.

-If your tenancy is in joint names, you are both responsible for all the rent and for any payments that have been missed.
+If your tenancy is in joint names, you are both responsible for all the rent.
+You are also both responsible for any payments that have been missed.

-If one joint tenant leaves the property, we can claim any rent owing from the remaining tenant or tenants, as well as from the tenant who leaves.
+If one joint tenant leaves the property, we can claim any rent owing from the remaining tenant or tenants.
+We can also claim from the tenant who leaves.

 Visit the Money Advice and Support section of our site where you can find out about other agencies available to offer you advice and support.